BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_bot_lessons_home/02/index.md

     comprehension:
       - What does C.A.D. stand for?
       - Why do engineers use 3-D printers?
-      - at are the two things that we need to remember when we design things?
+      - What are the two things that we need to remember when we design things?

 ---